ObjectBoxPC/clean-architecture-demo/README.md

 However, it was a bit difficult for me to reason about the diagram abstractly, so I decided to make it concrete with this program.

+## Technical Details

+The main class is CleanArchitectureDemo.
+It handles all the dependency injection and starts the controller.

+A small test of the interactor is in the `test` directory.

 ## License

 I am releasing this code into the public domain using [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 A copy of the dedication is included at `LICENSE-CC0.txt`.